ChaseElander/ENGL460-Project/Scenes.md

 ## 1 Back to bedroom

+You decide that staying with the group is the best course of action.
+Upon not finding anything, you turn around and go to the west wing.
+The group approaches an open door and enters.
+It is a bedroom.
+The place is disheveled and it appears that something went on in here.
+Upon not finding anyone, the group gets ready to [[leave -> 1 Hallway]].

 ## 1 bathroom

 As everyone starts heading out, you stay behind and wander into the room.
 It's a bathroom.
 Like the bedroom, the place is a mess.
 You are about to leave when you notice a red stain on the sink.
 It appears to be blood.
 Perhaps somebody cut themselves while shaving?
 You decide to [[head out -> 1 hallway]].